-“Communities vulnerable to risks and hazards are resilient and treated with respect and dignity”
+Our Vision: “Communities vulnerable to risks and hazards are resilient and treated with respect and dignity”

-“Enhance volunteer actions, maximize capacities and mobilize resources to build community resilience and create a safer environment for those exposed to disasters, emergencies and social exclusions”
+Our Mission: “Enhance volunteer actions, maximize capacities and mobilize resources to build community resilience and create a safer environment for those exposed to disasters, emergencies and social exclusions”

 Established in 1936, we’ve been a beacon of hope and assistance for communities across Sri Lanka.
 Formerly known as the Ceylon Red Cross Society, we’ve been proudly serving under various names, but our commitment remains steadfast.